 the Internet in times of probably some great crisis.
 Is that something that

 you personally think is a good idea in terms of securing critical infrastructure?

-Danny McPherson: I think securing critical infrastructure is
+Danny McPherson: I think securing critical infrastructure is certainly an important

 idea.
 How you go about securing that infrastructure and what the